Lerici Legge il Mare IX edition 2019

 Hours 8.30 a.m.: Mass for all the sailors in San Rocco church

-Hours 10.00 a.m.: On board with the authors (program to follow) – A swim to Tellaro – Sailors’ in Piazza Garibaldi, Lerici
+Hours 10.00 a.m.: On board with the authors (program to be announced) – Sailors’ in Piazza Garibaldi, Lerici

 In the old family house in the Ligurian Appennines, a man disappointed by the life’s adversities, spends his days alone without doing anything.
 His daughter, Anastasia, who lives in La Spezia together with her mother, moves to Acquabuona trying to fill the distance between her and her father.
 The man tells her the story of the members of his family, interlacing past and present, allowing the two to finally talk to each other in a mutual connection.
 But a shadow is threatening them, as soon as the August 14th, 2018 is approaching: the ponte Morandi’s collapse.